DHTMLX/scheduler-docs/data/what_s_new.md

 1. Agenda view was added ([details](agenda_view.md))
 2. Year view was added ([details](year_view.md))
 3. Bunch of small extensions was added
-4. SkinBuilder for the scheduler was added
+4. Skin Builder for the scheduler was added
 5. Count of samples was doubled

 #### Full list of updates